Ahamek/Hangman-Game/README.md

 How to run the program
 -----
 **Using Intellij IDEA**: I have included necessary files, just pull the repo and open with IDEA.
-To compile and play the game, run the Gui2048 class in the following path:
+To compile and play the game, run the Main class in the following path:
 ```
 src/main/java/main
 ```